Waveframe-Labs/Aurora-Research-Initiative/logs/INIT_LOG.md

 ## Entry 0003 — Architecture Definition
 **Date:** 2025-11-26
-**Recorded by:** Institutional Coordinator
+**Recorded by:** Institutional Coordinator (Waveframe Labs)

 **Summary:**
 The `ARI_ARCHITECTURE.md` document was created defining ARI’s hierarchical position, interfaces with AWO and CRI-CORE, and its institutional responsibilities.

 **Rationale:**
-A clear architectural understanding is required before metadata policies, epistemic doctrine, or roadmap development can proceed.
+A clear architectural understanding is required before metadata policy, epistemic doctrine, or roadmap development can proceed.

 **Impact:**
-The architecture baseline is formally established, enabling the next-phase development of epistemic, metadata, and governance expansion.
+The architecture baseline is formally established, enabling next-phase development of governance, epistemic standards, and enforcement tooling.

 ---